-Teach your sellers the importance of goal setting
+Teach your sellers the importance of goal setting.

 Fundraising is hard work.
-There’s no way around it.
+There's no way around it.
 So many people are looking for the magic bullet.
-That unique product that everyone’s going to buy.
-If only we can find the right incentive to motivate more students to sell.
+That unique product that everyone's going to buy.
+Only we can find the right incentive to motivate more students to sell.
 Or better yet, increase participation.
 According to Forbes, over 50% of nonprofits are set up to fail.

 But unlike nonprofits that rely on donations, the school fundraiser is here to stay.
 Thanks to the support of our tax dollars, most public institutions survive regardless.
 So there will always be a need for extra money.
 But there is a correlation between the two.
 Both are dealing with similar identity issues.

 Nonprofits often complain about donors not spending enough.
 And schools whine about low student participation.
 So each has a money problem.
-Many groups raise money just to have it in the coffer.
-Instead, the real question that should be asked is, “How much impact do our fundraisers have?”
+Many groups raise money to have it in the coffer.
+Instead, the real question that should be asked is, "How much impact do our fundraisers have?"

-Successful school fundraising projects thrive because they’re focused on a purpose.
+Successful school fundraising projects thrive because they're focused on a purpose.
 And they constantly make their community aware of it.
 Fortune 500 companies solicit customers by promising to solve challenges.
 So schools need to do the same.
-It’s much like increasing brand awareness.
-Once you’ve solidified your cause it’s time to set fundraising goals to help fulfill it.
+It's much like increasing brand awareness.
+Once you've solidified your cause, it's time to set fundraising goals to help fulfill it.

 Total $ Needed = Number of Students x Amount Sold / Student